 The difference between the fare to upgrade with cash would have been a whopping $3,432 each.
 Double this cost for my girlfriend and you get a cost of $6,864.
 Since I’m not made of money, paying that price was not ideal or in my intention.

 So, I used my points!
-48,000 to be exact per person, a total of 96,000 points.
+48,000 per person, for a total of 96,000 points (increases to 65,400 per person from September 2019 onwards) .
 This gives my redemption value at 7.15 cents per point – very good!
 In planning, I used SeatGuru to double check the availability and to ensure I was in fact flying on the new upgraded A330 suites.

 The flight – Sydney to Shanghai with Qantas